DmitriStark/QuickShowClient/README.md

-this is quickshow cinema app client using tailwind using vite-react javascript using clerk
+this is quickshow cinema web client using tailwind using vite-react javascript using clerk